Client complaints procedure

 If you believe that we have not handled your complaint properly, you can appeal to our Board of Trustees.

-Please send your appeal in writing, clearly marked ‘Complaint-Appeal’ to: Board of Trustees, care of the Chief Executive:
+The appeal must be sent within 5 working days from the day the complaint outcome is sent.
+It should be in writing, clearly marked ‘Complaint-Appeal’ to: Board of Trustees, care of the Chief Executive:

 by e-mail: CEO@supportthroughcourt.org